-We have spoken about “Yahweh and Yahshua”, and since Yahshua is not Yahweh, they are two different beings.
+We have spoken about “יהוה and Yeshua”, and since Yeshua is not יהוה, they are two different beings.
 Therefore, the concept of the trinity (three co-equal and co-eternal persons, so to speak, that form the DEITY) is not true.

-The concept of the Holy Spirit (Ruach HaKodesh), as a person apart from the Father and the Son, is really a mystery.
-It is such a mystery that those who are in favour of this idea can not explain it either.
+The concept of the Holy Spirit, as a person apart from the Father and the Son, is really a mystery.
+It is such a mystery that even those who are in favour of this idea can not explain it either.

-Is the Holy Spirit the Father of Yahshua and not יהוה (Yahweh) ?
+Is the Holy Spirit the Father of Yeshua and not יהוה, the Eternal?
 The only way to understand this is by going to Luke

-The Holy Spirit is the power that produced the conception.
+The Holy Spirit, the Power of the Eternal produced the conception.

 - The apostle Paul salutes the Father and the Son in the introduction of his Epistles.
 Why doesn’t he do the same with the Holy Spirit?
 It would seem offensive to the Holy Spirit if it were in the same category.

-- Qorintiyim Aleph (1 Corinthians) 11:3 offers a hierarchy that involves humanity and the Messiah in one category together with Elohim (Yahweh the Father) who is the supreme authority but, where is the Holy Spirit?
+- 1 Corinthians 11:3 offers a hierarchy that involves humanity and the Messiah in one category together with Elohim (יהוה the Father) who is the supreme authority but, where is the Holy Spirit?

-- Eph’siyim (Ephesians) 5:5 tells us that the “kingdom” that believers will inherit is the kingdom of Messiah and of Elohim.
+- Ephesians 5:5 tells us that the “kingdom” that believers will inherit is the kingdom of Messiah and of the Eternal.
 Why isn’t it the kingdom of the Holy Spirit as well?

 - The Father and the Son talk among themselves, but, why don’t they do it with the Holy Spirit?

 It is said that the Holy Spirit has the attributes of persons and, therefore, is a person.
 Among a few of these attributes is the fact that the Holy Spirit:

-- examines the deep things of Elohim [Qorintiyim Aleph (1 Corinthians) 2:10]
+- examines the deep things of the Eternal– 1 Corinthians 2:10.

-- cries out with a great voice [Galatiyim (Galatians) 4:6]
+- cries out with a great voice – Galatians 4:6.

 To explain this consider the following verse

 The Spirit of Messiah lives within us, but verse 10 tells us that it is Messiah himself.
-This is something that is applied to the Spirit of Yahweh as well.
-It is the mind, feeling and the will of the Almighty Yahweh.
-So, the personal attributes of the Holy Spirit are those of Yahweh and Yahshua living within us with their personality and character.
-Yahweh HAS GIVEN the fullness of the Holy Spirit to the Messiah [ Yohanan (John) 3:34; Qolasim (Colossians) 1:19] .
+This is something that is applied to the Spirit of יהוה as well.
+It is the mind, feeling and the will of the Almighty יהוה.
+So, the personal attributes of the Holy Spirit are those of יהוה and Yeshua living within us with their personality and character.
+Yahweh HAS GIVEN the fullness of the Holy Spirit to the Messiah – John 3:34; Colossians 1:19.
 Now that the Messiah has been glorified through the resurrection, the Spirit he has is of the Father and not His own.
-Their spirits have been united in one and are introduced into the believers as well [Yohanan (John) 15:26; Romiyim (Romans) 8:9-11] although not fully.
+Their spirits have been united in one and are introduced into the believers as well – John 15:26; Romans 8:9-11 – although not fully.
 On the other hand, because the Spirit has attributes that are not personal, it is something that makes us claim that the Holy Spirit is the power of יהוהor his influence.

-That the Holy Spirit is the Power of Yahweh is something we see in the following verses:
+That the Holy Spirit is the Power of יהוה is something we see in the following verses:

-[Eph’siyim (Ephesians) 1:19-20] and what is the exceeding greatness of His power toward us who are believing, according to the working of His mighty strength, which He wrought in the Messiah when He raised Him from the dead and seated Him at His right hand in the heavenlies.
+Ephesians 1:19-20 19 and what is the exceeding greatness of His power toward us who are believing, according to the working of His mighty strength, 20 which He wrought in the Messiah when He raised Him from the dead and seated Him at His right hand in the heavenlies.

-These verses clearly show that the power of Yahweh is His Holy Spirit and through that Spirit He resurrected His Son.
+These verses clearly show that the power of יהוה is His Holy Spirit and through that Spirit, He resurrected His Son.

 The power that works in us?
 That is the power of the Holy Spirit.

-Was it a person or a spiritual being that had relations with Miryam or was it the miraculous power of Yahweh that caused the conception?
+Was it a person or a spiritual being that had relations with Miryam [Mary] or was it the miraculous power of יהוה that caused the conception?

-The expression <clothed with power from on high> means to receive the Holy Spirit [Ruach HaKodesh].
-The power of Yahweh is what work within us.
+The expression <clothed with power from on high> means to receive the Holy Spirit.
+The power of יהוה is what works within us.

 Personification is a literary technique which is used frequently in Hebrew Scripture.
-Many “personal attributes” of the Holy Spirit (Ruach HaKodesh), mentioned above, can be a result of this technique.
+Many “personal attributes” of the Holy Spirit, mentioned above, can be a result of this technique.
 For example,

 Shaul (Paul ) speaks about sin as something that – deceived and killed him – Romans 7:11.

 There are other examples like

-Kindness and truth shall meet, Righteousness and peace shall kiss.[Tehillim (Psalms) 85:10]
+– Kindness and truth shall meet, Righteousness and peace shall kiss – Psalms 85:10.

-– And the moon shall blush, and the sun shall be ashamed [Yeshayahu (Isaiah) 24:23]
+– And the moon shall blush, and the sun shall be ashamed – Isaiah 24:23

-Sing, O heavens, for יהוה shall do it!
+– Sing, O heavens, for יהוה shall do it!
 Shout, O depths of the earth!
-Break forth into singing, O mountains, forest, and every tree in it!
-[Yeshayahu (Isaiah) 44:23]
+Break forth into singing, O mountains, forest, and every tree in it! – Isaiah 44:23.

-You are the salt of the earth, but if the salt becomes tasteless, how shall it be seasoned?
-[Mattithyahu (Matthew) 5:13]
+– You are the salt of the earth, but if the salt becomes tasteless, how shall it be seasoned?
+Matthew 5:13.

-In all these examples, the item that is personified is not a person and neither is the Holy Spirit [Ruach HaKodesh].
+In all these examples, the item that is personified is not a person and neither is the Holy Spirit.

 In the majority of European languages nouns have a gender, that is, they are masculine, feminine or neutral.
-Masculine pronouns are used in these verses because the word Comforter in Greek Parakletos is masculine.
+Masculine pronouns are used in these verses because the word Comforter in Greek «Parakletos» is masculine.
 However, the word “Spirit” in Greek «pneuma» is neutral and in reality the neutral pronoun “it” should be applied in this case.
-It is interesting to note that the Hebrew word for Spirit [ruach] is a feminine noun.
-However, from a grammatical point of view, all Greek pronouns have to be in accordance to the word being used.
+It is interesting to note that the Hebrew word for Spirit «ruach» is a feminine noun.
+However, from a grammatical point of view, all Greek pronouns have to be in accordance with the word being used.

 As we have seen, the Holy Spirit is not the third part of any trinity because it is not a person.
-It is the power, the mind, the disposition of the almighty Yahweh Himself.
-It has been joined to the spirit of Yahshua the Messiah now that He has been glorified and lives within true believers.
+It is the power, the mind, the disposition of the Almighty יהוה Himself.
+It has been joined to the spirit of Yeshua the Messiah now that He has been glorified and lives within true believers.
 It is the means by which we are guided to all truth and the power that makes the resurrection of the dead a reality.
 When we first receive the Holy Spirit we are given a small amount of it.
-It is as it were a first instalment until we resurrect and them we will receive it in full.
+It is as it were the first installment until we resurrect and then we will receive it in full.
 The Holy Spirit is a wonderful gift from our Heavenly Father but it is not the third person of a fictitious trinity.

 Published by Comunidad Yisraelita de Yahshua Ha Mashiaj

-Unless stated otherwise, Scripture is taken from The Scriptures,
+Unless otherwise noted, all Scriptures are taken from The Scriptures,

 Copyright by Institute for Scripture Research.